Patani Kingdom: Raja Hijau and the golden age of Patani

-Growth as a trade entrepot
+Growth as an entrepôt

 Chinese merchants were important in the rise of Patani as a regional trade center.
 Chinese, Malay and Siamese merchants traded throughout the area, as well as Persians, Indians and Arabs.
-They were joined by others including the Portuguese in 1516, Japanese in 1592, Dutch in 1602, English in 1612.
-Many Chinese also moved to Patani, perhaps due to the activity of Lin Daoqian.
-A Dutch report of 1603 by Jacob van Neck estimated that there may be as many Chinese in Patani as there were native Malays, and they were responsible for most of the commercial activity of Patani.
-The Dutch East India Company (VOC) established warehouses in Patani in 1603, followed by the English East India Company in 1612, both carrying out intense trading.
+They were joined by others including the Portuguese in 1516, the Japanese in 1592, the Dutch in 1602, the English in 1612.
+The period of prosperity lasted between 1584 and 1688.
+Many Chinese also moved to Patani, perhaps due to the activity of Chinese pirate Lin Daoqian.
+A 1603 Dutch report by Jacob van Neck estimated that there may be as many Chinese in Patani as there were native Malays, and that they were responsible for most of the commercial activity of Patani.
 In 1619, John Jourdain, the East India Company's chief factor at Bantam was killed off the coast of Patani by the Dutch.
-Ships were also lost, which eventually which led to the withdrawal of the English from Patani.
+Ships were also lost, which eventually led to the withdrawal of the English from Patani.

+Potteries from the middle Ming to late Qing dynasties are found in the city, indicating extensive faraway trade.
 Patani was seen by European traders as a way to access the Chinese market.
 After 1620, the Dutch and English both closed their warehouses, but a prosperous trade was continued by the Chinese, Japanese, and Portuguese for most of the 17th century.

-The Blue and Purple Queens
+Blue and Purple Queens

-Raja Hijau died on 28 August 1616 to be succeeded by her sister Raja Biru (the Blue Queen), who was around 50 when she became queen.
+Raja Hijau died on 28 August 1616 and was succeeded by her sister Raja Biru (the Blue Queen), who was around 50 when she became queen.
 Raja Biru persuaded the Kelantan Sultanate that lay to the south to become incorporated into Patani.

 After Raja Biru died in 1624, she was succeeded by her younger sister Raja Ungu (the Purple Queen).
-Raja Ungu, however, was more confrontational towards the Siamese, and abandoned the title Siamese title peracau, using instead the title paduka syah alam ("her excellency ruler of the world").
-She stopped paying the Bunga mas tribute to Siam, and formed an alliance with Johor, marrying her daughter (who later became Raja Kuning) off to their ruler Sultan Abdul Jalil Shah III.
+Raja Ungu, was more confrontational towards the Siamese, and abandoned the Siamese title peracau, using instead paduka syah alam ("her excellency ruler of the world").
+She stopped paying the bunga mas tribute to Siam, and formed an alliance with Johor, marrying her daughter (who later became Raja Kuning) off to their ruler Sultan Abdul Jalil Shah III.
 However, her daughter was already married to the king of Bordelong (Phatthalung), Okphaya Déca, who prompted the Siamese to attack Patani in 1633–1634.
 Siam, however, failed to take Patani.

-The Yellow Queen and decline
+Yellow Queen and decline

-Raja Ungu died in 1634, to be succeeded by the last of four successive female rulers of Patani Raja Kuning (or Ratu Kuning, the Yellow Queen).
+Raja Ungu died in 1634, and was succeeded by the last of four successive female rulers of Patani, Raja Kuning (or Ratu Kuning, the Yellow Queen).
 The war with Siam had caused considerable suffering to Patani as well as a significant decline in trade, and Raja Kuning adopted a more conciliatory stance towards the Siamese.
 The Siamese had intended to attack Patani again in 1635, but the Raja of Kedah intervened to help with the negotiation.
-In 1641, Raja Kuning visited the Ayutthaya court to resume good relation.
+In 1641, Raja Kuning visited the Ayutthayan court to resume good relation.
 The power of the queen had declined by this period, and she did not appear to wield any significant political power.
 In 1646, Patani joined other tributary states to rebel against Ayutthaya, but was later subdued by Ayutthaya.